zrecore/ZRECore/README.md

 ## Database
 The .sq3 database file location can be specified in [your installation directory]/application/configs/application.ini under the '; Database' comment

-You can use the default sqlite3 database file in [your installation directory]/data/sqlite/data.sq3 ...Feel free to use the sqlite3 client to open the .sq3 file and then use the `.read` command to (re)create whatever table you want.
-Each file is individually wrapped in its own .sql file for your convenience.
+You can use the default sqlite3 database file in [your installation directory]/data/sqlite/data.sq3 ...Feel free to use the sqlite3 client to open the .sq3 file and then use the `.read` command on the install_first_user.sql to create the basic (re)create whatever table you want.
+Each table is individually wrapped in its own .sql file for your convenience.
+The `install_first_user.sql` inserts the 'admin` user, with a temporary password of `password321`
 Then, move or copy data.sq3 into some directory outside your installation and update application.ini accordingly.

 *NOTE: You are responsible for setting permissions on the copied/moved data.sq3 file in order to keep it secure, yet accessible by this application.*